genGit963/RV_JS/6. Ecosystem JS/4. Linting/1_eslint.md

 ### What is Linting?

-Linting is the process of analyzing code for potential errors, stylistic inconsistencies, and deviations from best practices.
+Linting is the `process of analyzing code for potential errors, stylistic inconsistencies, and deviations from best practices`.
 It helps in maintaining code quality by catching issues early in the development process.

 ### Why Linting is Important for Coding Standards